ankurk91/laravel-bundler/README.md

 });
 ```

-Create a `webpack.config.js` file on your project root and remove `webpack.mix.js` if exists.
+Create a `webpack.config.mjs` file on your project root and remove `webpack.mix.js` if exists.

 ```js
 import webpack from 'webpack'